3922

 • When shares are transferred under a qualified section 423 employee stock purchase plan.

-For ISOs, the exercise of the incentive stock options will trigger the requirement for the employer to file form 3921 and furnish both a copy to the employee via form B and the IRS via form A.
+For ISOs, the exercise of the incentive stock options will trigger the requirement for the employer to file Form 3921 with the IRS and furnish a copy of the filing (or substitute statement) to the employee.

-For a qualified section 423 ESPP, the first legal transfer of title of shares acquired by the employe under the employee stock purchase plan, will trigger the requirement for the employer to file form 3922 and furnish both a copy to the employee via from B and the IRS via form A.
+For a qualified section 423 ESPP, the first legal transfer of title of shares acquired by the employee under an Section 423 qualified ESPP will trigger the requirement for the employer to file Form 3922 with the IRS and furnish a copy of the filing (or substitute statement) to the employee.

 The reason behind these requirements under Section 6039 are primarily designed to ensure transparency and compliance with tax laws related to stock-based employee compensation.
-By mandating the filing of Form 3921 for ISO exercises and Form 3922 for ESPP transfers, the IRS aims to accurately track and report these transactions.
+By mandating the filing of Form 3921 for ISO exercises and Form 3922 for ESPP transfers, Congress is hoping to help the IRS accurately track and audit reporting of the transactions reported on them.

 Deadlines Under Section 6039